Marcela (wrestler): Consejo Mundial de Lucha Libre (early 1990s–present)

-In the early 1990s she began working for Consejo Mundial de Lucha Libre (CMLL).
-Her first lucha de apuestas (Spanish for "bet match", the most prestigious match type in lucha libre) took place on September 7, 1991, where Marcela defeated La Migala.
-After the match La Migala had her hair shaved off, per lucha libre traditions.
-In the mid-1990s and early 2000s CMLL did not focus on their women's division, and often there was over a month between women's matches on a CMLL show.
-This meant that Marcela began working for a variety of minor Mexican promotions on the independent circuit.
-On August 3, 2001, Marcela teamed up with male wrestler El Mohicano I to defeat La Gata and Black Machine in an intergender lucha de apuestas match where both their male and female opponents left the ring with bald heads.
-She also competed in a torneo cibernetico elimination match for International Wrestling Revolution Group's newly created Intercontinental Women's Championship.
-The match also included Flor Metallica, Josseline, La Amapola, La Diabólica, Lady Metal, La Migala and tournament winner Ayako Hamada.
+In the early 1990s, Marcela joined Consejo Mundial de Lucha Libre (CMLL), winning her first Lucha de Apuestas ("bet match", the most prestigious match type in lucha libre) against La Migala on September 7, 1991, forcing La Migala to have her hair shaved off after the match.
+During the mid-1990s to early 2000s, CMLL's women's division received minimal attention, prompting Marcela to wrestle for various minor promotions on the Mexican independent circuit.
+On August 3, 2001, Marcela and male wrestler El Mohicano I defeated La Gata and Black Machine in an intergender Lucha de Apuestas, leaving their male and female opponents with bald heads.
+She also competed in a torneo cibernetico elimination match for International Wrestling Revolution Group (IWRG)'s newly created Intercontinental Women's Championship, which was won by Ayako Hamada.